icube-inetlab/ci-firmwares/README.md

 * **Arduino**, see [arduino/README.md]

-For Arduino, you might need to install the Arduino IDE into your system, you can use `make install-arduino-ide`
+For Arduino, you might need to install the Arduino IDE into your system, you can use `make -C arduino install-arduino-ide`